stickeeuk/laravel-code-style/README.md

 ### Husky (Task Runner)

 It's advisable to use [Husky](https://github.com/typicode/husky) as the task runner.
-The config files should already be published using the above command, however you will still need to install husky:
+The config files will already be published using the above command, however you will still need to install husky:

 ```
-npm install husky
-npm install lint-staged
+yarn add --dev husky lint-staged
 ```

 ### PHPCS